Timber - PVC - Aluminium - Windows, Doors & Conservatories in Hampshire

 For decades, the glazing industry has been fighting a battle between Performance and Aesthetics.
 If you wanted energy efficiency, you had to accept thick, heavy double or triple glazing.
 If you wanted slim, elegant heritage lines, you had to accept cold, draughty single glazing.

 Vacuum Insulated Glazing (VIG) has ended that war.
-It offers Passivhaus-level insulation in a unit that looks like single glazing.
+It offers Passivhaus-level insulation in a unit that essentially looks like single glazing from a distance.

 1. The Science: How a Vacuum Works